I don’t quite understand the people of the states obsession with dominating the Olympics.

 I mean our fricking synchronized swimmers Marie-Pier Boudreau-Gagnon and Isabelle Rampling wore SNOWFLAKES on their swimsuits…for the Summer Olympics.
 Our athletes are just out there, representing their country(doing the best they can do)for the event(Olympics) that is suppose to promote a sense of world togetherness, not world domination.

 This “American” attitude sometimes carries over in many aspects of daily life.
-Canadians(well most) only care about dominating in hockey(as it should be ).
+Canadians(well most) only care about dominating in hockey(as it should be :P).
 My blog for example.
 I am often amused by people who ask me if I get mad if someone likes another blog more than mine.
 Or if I get mad because another blogger got a cookbook deal and I don’t have one.
 Um, no.

 There are far superior(in my opinion) blogs to mine.
 Far better photography, more beautiful food styling, more gorgeous food.
 Good for them.
 They work hard for what they do and that should be celebrated.
 It makes me have something to strive for.
 There is always someone prettier than you, richer than you, thinner than you.
 The same applies to a food blog.